Carrie McDowell (born on May 11, 1963 in Des Moines, Iowa) is a female pop\dance singer from the mid 80's.

 She even performed with Liberace at the Hilton International Hotel in Las Vegas for three weeks.
 Carrie's singing career took a break when her mother brought her back to Iowa to attend school.

 When Carrie was 18, she left for New York, then Los Angeles and signed a record deal with Berry Gordy's record label, Motown Records.

 In 1987, Carrie released her self-titled debut album.
 It's unknown how or if the album ever charted.

-Her one and only single, "Uh Uh, No No Casual Sex" was moderately successful, peaking at #38 on Billboard's Hot Dance Music\Maxi-Singles Sales chart and #65 on Billboard's Hot R&B\Hip-Hop Singles & Tracks chart.
+Her one and only single, "Uh Uh, No No Casual Sex" was moderately successful, peaking at #38 on Billboard's Hot Dance Music\Maxi-Singles Sales chart and #65 on Billboard's Hot Black Singles chart, staying on the chart for 9 weeks.

 Carrie and Michael also released a Christmas album called, "The Heart of Christmas."
-Carrie released a solo album, "Never Forget."
+Carrie released a solo album called "Never Forget."